Reading Time: 2 minutes

 While it may sound far-fetched, social media interactions are a valuable tool for learning about what customers want and figuring out how to deliver their desires to them.
 An excellent way to do so is by posting questions about products and services.
 For example, “What would you like to see us add to our product?”
 Another good example is, “What features or capabilities would improve your experience in using our product?”

-Ideally, these questions will generate answers and the answers will lead to a productive discourse about the product or service between members of the target audience and the marketing team.
-Responses should always be courteous, respectful and express a strong desire to serve.
+Ideally, these questions will generate answers, and the answers will lead to a productive discourse about the product or service between members of the target audience and the marketing team.
+Responses should always be courteous, respectful, and express a strong desire to serve.
 Asking questions as part of the response can help to elicit further details and engagement from prospects and existing customers.
-It also demonstrates that the business cares about giving customers value.
+It also demonstrates that the business prioritizes providing customers with value.

-The roles that social engagement and social listening play in promoting and furthering business success have grown exponentially and they are not going to shrink anytime soon.
-Giving them their proper due and effort will give companies a distinct advantage over their competitors.
+The roles that social engagement and social listening play in promoting and furthering business success have grown exponentially, and they are not going to shrink anytime soon.
+Giving them their proper due and effort will provide companies with a distinct competitive advantage.

 ____________________________